Why I Do It: 3 Compelling Reasons to Run

 I started my running journey about two years ago.
 I looked in the mirror; I got on the scale and I didn’t like what I saw.
 I knew I had to do something to win the battle of the bulge.
 It was then that I made this vow to myself; even if this something only stopped me from gaining more; even if it did not result in losing one pound, it had to be something I could continually do.

 Once my mind was set, I got on my treadmill and started alternating between walking and trotting.
 Eventually, it became alternating between walking and running.
 About a year in, I was able to run a little over 3 miles non-stop.
-Last year, I ran my first 5k.
+In 2016, I ran my first 5k.

 You’ve heard the saying that a picture is worth a thousand words.
 Well, band photos REALLY are, since they determine if someone is going to say “Hell, yeah!” or “Hell, no!” to listening to your kick-ass music.
 Don’t forget to take heed to these important tips, in order to “get it right.”
 Check out this checklist of 15 valuable tips. http://www.bloomingprejippie.com/betterbandphotos